-The categorisation of financial assets into these types is dependent on the reason for holding these assets (to collect cash flows, to sell assets or achieve objectives by other means).
+The categorisation of financial assets into these types is dependent on the reason for holding these assets (to collect cash flows, to sell assets or both).

 Financial assets are brought onto the balance sheet at fair value when the Council becomes a party to contractual provisions.